lukakhutsiashvili/ta_training_framework/README.md

 ###  **Logs**
 Daily log files stored in the logs/ folder at the project root for tracking and debugging.

+###  **Selenide Reports**
+Detailed execution reports are automatically generated and stored in the target/selenide-reports/ directory.

 ---

 ## **Best Practices Implemented**